-Notes to the Financial Statements (Continued) Year ended December 31, 2023
+Notes to the Financial Statements (Continued) Year ended December 31, 2023 (Expressed in United States dollars, unless otherwise stated)

+- (a) Financial risk management (continued):

-(ii) Market risk (continued):
+- (ii) Market risk (continued):

-• Interest rate risk:
+- Interest rate risk:

 This analysis assumes that all other variables, in particular foreign currency rates, remain constant.
 The analysis is performed on the same basis for 2022.